ClickHouse

 .

-Clickhouse instead uses a two-level hierarchical naming scheme that has no counterpart to catalog.
+ClickHouse instead uses a two-level hierarchical naming scheme that has no counterpart to catalog.
 In addition, it calls the second level in the hierarchy "databases."
 SQLMesh and its documentation refer to this second level as "schemas."

-SQLMesh fully supports Clickhouse's two-level naming scheme without user action.
+SQLMesh fully supports ClickHouse's two-level naming scheme without user action.

 Table engines

-Every Clickhouse table is created with a "table engine" that controls how the table's data is stored and queried.
-Clickhouse's (and SQLMesh's) default table engine is MergeTree
+Every ClickHouse table is created with a "table engine" that controls how the table's data is stored and queried.
+ClickHouse's (and SQLMesh's) default table engine is MergeTree

 .